vatsalya-gupta/bgutbook/manuscript/part_900_solutions_to_exercises/chapter_107_sequences.md

-# Day 7 - Sequences
+# Day 7 - Sequences and counting

 ## Solutions to exercises